hpi-swa-teaching/ETLoad/packages/ETLoad.package/ETLSegmentLoader.class/README.md

-This class handles the segment loading of an image segement and is therefore our main entry point.
+This class handles loading of image segements and is the entry point for loading whole images.